 Beekeeping isn’t a hobby.
 It’s a commitment.

-It’s easy to get swept up in the magic of bees.
-The golden honey.
-The hum of a healthy hive.
-The thought of doing your bit for the planet.
 If you’ve ever watched a video of a beekeeper gently pulling out a frame of honeycomb and thought, “I could do that,” I get it.

 But before you jump in, I want to ask you to pause.

 Because beekeeping isn’t just sweet rewards.
-It’s sweat, stings, strategy and stewardship.
+It’s sweat, stings, strategy, and stewardship.
 It’s not a weekend project you can start on a whim and forget about later.
-And the truth is, many who start fail.
-Often because no one told them the real story before they bought their bees.
+And the truth is, many who start fail—often because no one told them the real story before they bought their bees.

 This post is your pre-hive reality check.
 A bit of a war cry.
 A bit of a guide.
-If you’re still in after reading this, then maybe you’re ready.

 Beekeeping Requires Knowledge - Not Just Equipment

 Here’s a hard truth: buying bees and boxes doesn’t make you a beekeeper.
-But that’s what a lot of people do.
+Yet that’s what a lot of people do.
 They dive in after watching a few YouTube clips, buy a hive kit online, order a nuc (nucleus colony) and figure they’ll wing it from there.

 The result?
 Dead hives.
 Disappointment.
 Confusion.
 And in some cases, a lingering guilt they carry for years.